Hi, I’m Lea

 Welcome to Amani Psychotherapy.
 I’m so glad you’re here.

-I am deeply curious about and warmly interested in your story.
+I am deeply curious and warmly interested in your story.
 I work with a variety of clients—children and adults—because I believe meaningful work happens across the lifespan.
 My primary focus is on three populations: young children, young adults/college students, and adults healing from trauma.
+Having come from community mental health and clinic practices, I am open to seeing clients outside of those three realms!

 With young children, I practice play therapy and specialize in working with deeply feeling, highly sensitive, and anxious kiddos, including neurodivergent children.
 I support children in developing self-regulation skills while also partnering closely with parents to better understand what works best for both them and their child.
 Before becoming a therapist, I spent six years as a teacher, and I also hold a secondary master’s degree in Child Psychology.
 Both experiences deeply inform my work with children and families.